 The College of Agriculture and Life Sciences (CALS) Global Fellows Program supports CALS undergraduate students from any major in pursuit of challenging, professionally-focused summer internships that enhance and complement their career goals and academic progress, while enriching their undergraduate experience with diverse cultural and international immersion.
 Through key partnerships, the Global Fellows Program provides a platform for students to make positive and definable contributions to global organizations and communities.

-Acceptance to the program is highly competitive and a limited number of students are selected each year.
-Fellows receive professional development, logistical, and financial support.
+Acceptance to the program is competitive and a limited number of students are selected each year.
+Fellows receive professional development, logistical; and financial support up to $5,000.

 The program goals are to provide Fellows with:

 Opportunities to build relationships with professionals in their field/industry; and contribute to that field;

 Increased understanding of international business, politics, and culture;